Community Science Project

 What to know

 The Community Science Project takes place at various locations in Central Oregon, with ODFW and Museum scientists and experts.
-Families participate in three scheduled Saturday workshops, listed below.
+Interested community members and families participate in three scheduled Saturday workshops, listed below.
 You must be able to attend all three.

 51996290584_53640d5a88_o